What my Junior High, High School, College, bank, liquor store, dentist, grocery store, DMV, dispensary, coffee shop and Taco Bell look like.

 Ramona got swallowed up by the tourism industry.
 Ramona kissed here!
 Ramona used the bathroom there!
 Never mind she never existed…

 Except there was Ramona Lubo, the broke native woman with a similar story.
 Like with Joaquin, they were many Ramonas.
 They propped up this one or that as the real Ramona, but it was a letdown to yanquis ready to toss cash around.
 Ramona Lubo was an overworked and destitute woman getting on in years and not a mixed-race super babe of the imagination that sucked those tourists into the state.
-If I'm not being clear, exotic sexism is all a part of conquest and tourism.
-The local gringos had “Spanish times" fair where they had a younger native model to titillate imaginations.
+If I'm not being clear, mis amigos, exotic sexism is all a part of conquest and tourism.
+This lead to the local gringos holding a “Spanish times" fair with had a younger native model to titillate imaginations.
 Oh, more on the Spanish times.
 If you see anything to do with “Spanish California” realize it’s probably more akin to a “Medieval Times” restaurant’s relation to the Middle Ages than with anything historically Spanish.

 California indeed was colonized by Spanish backed colonists.
 Those from the lowest orders of Sonoran society and those from Mexico City, too.
 In colonial terms, they were indios, mestizos, and afromestizos.
 The few Spaniards were the priests a few mission guards and the governor appointed from Mexico City.
 Soldiers were often criminals from Mexico City, and most Californios hid from them at night as well as from attacks, rebellions from native nations that outnumbered them.